bob-fornal/work-notes/CDA/EBS-Volumes.md

 * Have a provisioned capacity (size in GBs and IOPs)

-> You get billed for all the provisioned capacity
+> Billed for all the provisioned capacity

-> You can increase the capacity of the drive over time
+> The capacity of the drive can be increased over time

 ## EBS Volume Types